 The Board considers that the Company is not currently of a size, nor are its affairs of such complexity to justify the formation of a remuneration committee.
 The Board as a whole is responsible for the remuneration arrangements for Directors and executives of the Company.
+For further details please refer to the Remuneration Report included in the Directors' Report.

-The Board acknowledges that this does not comply with recommendation 8.1 of the ASX Corporate Governance Guidelines.
+The Board acknowledges that this does not comply with principle 8.1 and therefore also principle 8.2 of the ASX Corporate Governance Guidelines.
 If the Company's activities increase in size, scope and nature, the appointment of a remuneration committee will be reviewed by the Board and implemented if appropriate.